frederic-perez/AmE-dictionary/data/dictionary.md

 __bender__ _n_ :two::hammer: _His mother was on a bender._ _You can die on a bender._
 __benefit__ _n_ _He stays out late at a benefit or dinner, comes come, pulls out a cot and goes to sleep._
 __benevolent__
+__benignant__ _adj_ Characterized by kindness and warm courtesy, especially of a king to his subjects. _Syn_ gracious _Through just and even-handed governance, the benignant sovereign earned the loyalty of his subjects._
 __benison__ _n_
 __bent__ _n_ :two::hammer: _Apple wasn't known for his altruistic bent._
 __bento__ Boxed meals.